ggrossvi/capstone_walking_bkend/README.md

  **Description:**
  Walking Buddy is a React Web App that helps users be matched up with a walking buddy.
  It allows users to make a calendar appointment with a buddy to walk.
-Next steps I am going to work on being able to ask alexa how many buddies are in my zip code.
+In progress: Ask Alexa how many buddies are in my zip code.

  Tech Stack:
  * React